-The COVID 19 pandemic ushered a new era in remote and hybrid learning technologies that gave us renewed perspective on edtech best practices.
+The pandemic ushered a new era in remote and hybrid learning technologies that gave us renewed perspective on edtech best practices.
 Across the education spectrum, educators and learners used tools like Zoom, Webex, Google Meet, Microsoft Teams and others to communicate, plan and collaborate.

-While harnessing these powerful and useful technologies, however, we discovered some glaring weaknesses of these platforms: Namely, people grew weary of virtual meetings.
+While harnessing these powerful and useful technologies, however, we discovered some of the glaring weaknesses of these platforms: Namely, people grew weary of virtual meetings.
 Staring at a screen for long periods of time watching mostly a lecture style presentation became tiring and led to pervasive student (and teacher) disengagement.

-What was glaringly absent from these remote learning technologies was a way to immerse students in content within different landscapes.
+What was absent from these remote learning technologies was a way to immerse students in content within different landscapes.
 Even though there are many virtual world options available to effectively engage students in this way, many of them were left on the shelf.

 Now that teachers have learned an amazing number of new tech skills and strategies to engage their students, perhaps it's the perfect time to revisit virtual environments for education.

 The case for virtual environments in education

 So what is a virtual environment, really?
 Is it a game?
 Well, sometimes.
 But not always.